Artifacts#

 Introduction#

 Many of the artifacts that occur in MRI can be understood and analyzed using the k-space perspective.
 In particular, they can be understood as the k-space data being modified by some function.
-This is described mathematically in MRI Signal Equation and K-space in the K-space Data Weighting section.
+This is described mathematically in MRI Signal Equation, and expanded upon in the Point Spread Function Analysis section.

 Artifact Comparison#